-- Serve with rice or roti and steam rice.
+- Serve with rice or roti and steamed rice.

 - In grams proportion of potatoes should be double that of green peas.

-- sugar helps to retain green peas' color while boiling them.
+- sugar helps to retain green peas' color while boiling it.

 - boil green peas for only 5 minutes on high flame.